paoloarmento-cloud/LLM-Mood-Tuner/Readme.md

 This Python middleware sits between users and LLMs (Claude API or local models), analyzing conversation patterns and modifying responses to be more engaging and contextually appropriate.

+This code was generated entirely by Claude AI based on my specifications, requirements, and iterative feedback.
+I provided the conceptual framework, guided the development process through multiple iterations, and conducted all testing and analysis.*

 **Core features:**
 - Real-time mood and engagement detection
 - Emotional state tracking and response adaptation